 In Rice Lake, my dad worked as the editor and publisher of the Rice Lake Chronotype, the local newspaper.
 It was hard for my mom at first, being in a small town after NYC, but she persisted.
 Then, they started to have a bunch of kids, and I think she put a lot of her creative spirit into her kids.

 My parents had seven of us kids in total.
 We were Irish Catholic, and I was raised Catholic.
-My folks always felt that material things weren't that important.
+My folks always felt that material things weren’t that important.
 What was important was education and travel and having a broad understanding of human beings.
-That’s why my mother loved hosting exchange students from other countries; and we were fortunate to have students live with us from Germany, Columbia, and Finland.
+That’s why my mother loved hosting exchange students from other countries, and we were fortunate to have students live with us from Germany, Colombia, and Finland.

-Rice Lake was an interesting place to grow up; there were lots of people whose parents or grandparents were immigrants, mostly from European countries.
 Poor people, a lot of them, Norwegians, some Swedes, Germans.
 There were Italians brought over to work in the woods and then they went to work as scabs, unfortunately, on the railroad, and then started to homestead and stayed.
 There were French Canadians and Irish who came down through Canada, Polish, Czech people.

 So, I grew up in a community where there was a lot of awareness of what was then called nationality.
-And, by the time I came along, people weren't fighting as much at least about ethnicity as they once were.
-We’d experience each others’ cultures - in the 50’s over live radio you could hear polka music, the Polish barn dance, and old-time country music, even Swiss yodeling!
-There was a recognition that everybody came from somewhere, and there was appreciation of different kinds of food and music."
+And, by the time I came along, people weren’t fighting as much at least about ethnicity as they once were.
+We’d experience each others’ cultures—in the ’50s over live radio you could hear polka music, the Polish barn dance, and old-time country music, even Swiss yodeling!
+There was a recognition that everybody came from somewhere, and there was appreciation of different kinds of food and music.”

 When I was growing up there were always bullies around, like this older guy, Chester.
 I played Little League baseball, but in those days it wasn’t like now where the parents come with their lawn chairs and you have uniforms and get your picture taken and there are little baseball cards made of you.
 We had no uniforms, parents were never around.
 We just rode our bikes to this dusty field, but we did play a lot of baseball.
 Sometimes I’d have a little money and go to the root beer stand or Dairy Queen for lunch after the games.
 That’s where this Chester would hang out with his lackeys, and they would come and surround you and try to get money from you.